Child art: Symbolism

 In this stage of a child's development, they create a vocabulary of images.
 Thus when a child draws a picture of a cat, they will always draw the same basic image, perhaps modified (one cat has stripes while another has dots, for example).
 This stage of drawing begins at around age five.
 The basic shapes are called symbols or schema.

 Each child develops their own set of symbols, which are based on their understanding of what is being drawn rather than on observation.
 Each child's symbols are therefore unique to the child.
 By this age, most children develop a "person" symbol which has a properly defined head, trunk and limbs which are in some sort of rough proportion.

 Before this stage the objects that child would draw would appear to float in space, but at about five to six years old the child introduces a baseline with which to organize their space.
 This baseline is often a green line (representing grass) at the bottom of the paper.
 The figures stand on this line.
 Slightly older children may also add secondary baselines for background objects and a skyline to hold the sun and clouds.

 It is at this stage that cultural influences become more important.
 Children not only draw from life, but also copy images in their surroundings.
 They may draw copies of cartoons.
 Children also become more aware of the story-telling possibilities in a picture.
 The earliest understanding of a more realistic representation of space, such as using perspective, usually comes from copying.

 Realism

 As children mature they begin to find their symbols limiting.
-They realize that their schema for a person is not flexible enough, and just doesn't look like the real thing.
+They realize that their schema for a person is not flexible enough, and does not resemble the real thing.
 At this stage, which begins at nine or ten years old, the child will lend greater importance to whether the drawing looks like the object being drawn.
+Around the age of nine or ten, many children develop a heightened visual awareness of their surroundings.
+They become more attentive to details and proportions in their drawings, often adding features like lips, fingernails, hairstyles, and joints when depicting people.
+Additionally, they show a growing interest in illustrating people in dynamic poses and various costumes.

 This can be a frustrating time for some children, as their aspirations outstrip their abilities and knowledge.
 Some children give up on drawing almost entirely.
-However others become skilled, and it is at this stage that formal artistic training can benefit the child most.
+However, others become skilled, and it is at this stage that formal artistic training can benefit the child most.
 The baseline is dropped and the child can learn to use rules such as perspective to organize space better.
 Story-telling also becomes more refined and children will start to use formal devices such as the comic strip.